-Not Important at All Not Important Neutral Important Very Important Sidewalks wide enough for two strollers or wheelchairs to pass side-by-side Bike lanes $\bigcirc$ Bike lanes with a buffer or barrier separating them from vehicle lanes Multiuse paths for bikes and pedestrians $\bigcirc$ Crosswalks without stop signs or traffic signals Crosswalks with stop signs $\bigcirc$ Crosswalks with traffic signals Mid-block bike/pedestrian crossings with signals 0 $\bigcirc$ Multiuse paths that cross major roads using a bridge or underpass all the time most of the time sometimes rarely never
+Not Important at All Not Important Neutral Important Very Important sidewalks wide enough or two strollers or wheelchairs to pass ide-by-side Bike lanes Bike lanes with a buffer or barrier separating them from vehicle lanes Multiuse paths for bikes and pedestrians \circ Crosswalks without stop Crosswalks with stop 0 Crosswalks with traffic ignals Mid-block ike/pedestrian rossings with signals 0 0 Multiuse paths that cross najor roads using a ridge or underpass thyour desired de ke/pedestrian facil thout using an aut all the time ities that made yo - ould you choo

-22. If your desired destination (park, workplace, service or business) was close enough and you had bike/pedestrian facilities that made you comfortable, would you choose to access the destination without using an automobile?

-Demographics
+Itam

+graphics

-We want to make sure we hear from the whole community.
-Please answer the questions below.
+/e wai nt to make sure we hear from the whole community.
+Please answer the questions below

-23. What is your age?
+23. \ What is your age?

 19 or younger

+20-44

+45-64

+65+

-24. Do you live in the City of Manor?
+24. [Do you live in the City of Manor?

 Yes

-🔘 No
+No

 Not sure

-25. Please specify your race.
+25. F Please specify your race.

 White

 Black or African American

 American Indian or Alaska Native

 Asian

 Native Hawaiian or Other Pacific Islander

 Some other race

-26. Are you of Hispanic, Latino, or Spanish origin?
+26. A Are you of Hispanic, Latino, or Spanish origin?

 Yes

-🔘 No
+No

-27. Do you own or rent your current residence?
+27. [Do you own or rent your current residence?

 Own

 Rent

-Thank you for taking the time to complete this survey.
+Other (please specify)